aptly-dev/www.aptly.info/content/doc/api/mirror.md

  `DownloadInstaller`       | bool                | whether to download additional not packaged installer files `FilterWithDeps`          | bool                | when filtering, include [dependencies](/doc/feature/dependencies) of matching packages as well
- `SkipComponentCheck`      | bool                | whether to skip if the given components are in the `Release` file `IgnoreSignatures`        | bool                | whether to skip the verification of `Release` file signatures
+ `SkipComponentCheck`      | bool                | whether to skip if the given components are in the `Release` file `SkipArchitectureCheck`   | bool                | whether to skip if the given architectures are in the `Release` file `IgnoreSignatures`        | bool                | whether to skip the verification of `Release` file signatures

 HTTP Errors: